Ehren-Lewis/Password-Generator/README.md

 method of the math library is built off of a pseudo random number generator, which means that the generator is not truly random.

+There is an issue that if the user presses enter when trying to input values, the page completely refreshes.

 I recommend do not use this for actual password, just in case if someone got ahold of the code and could see when the random generator starts.
 The length and the parameters do help create a complex password that is harder to crack, but I do not have any experience yet with cyber security and